Winter Sports Club FAQs

 - Athletes and parents are responsible for organising all transportation and supervision outside of coaching hours at away events.
 WSC does not provide transport, accommodation or supervision outside of coaching hours at away events unless specified.

 - Will coaches go to Thredbo for Interschools or other competitions?

 - Yes, there will be coaches available at Thredbo for Interschools Regional events to offer coaching and or course advice where possible.There will be a WSC coach present at the start area of the course 5- 10 minutes before inspection or training begins.
 If on a programed training or competition assistance day, please seek out and identify yourself to that coach for support during the event.

 - Does WSC offer boarding for athletes?

-- No, unfortunately we do not offer boarding or any sort of general pastoral care.
+- No, unfortunately we do not offer boarding or supervision outside of organised training & competition times.

 - Are there any volunteer opportunities for parents at events?